Generic name: empagliflozin, linagliptin, and metformin [ EM-pa-gli-FLOE-zin, LIN-a-GLIP-tin, and-met-FOR-min ]

 a bladder infection or urination problems;

 congestive heart failure, a heart attack or stroke;

 alcoholism, or if you currently drink large amounts of alcohol;

 if you are on a low salt diet; or

 if you are 65 or older.

 Follow your doctor's instructions about using Trijardy XR if you are pregnant or you become pregnant.
-Controlling diabetes is very important during pregnancy, and having high blood sugar may cause complications in both the mother and the baby.
+Controlling diabetes is very important during pregnancy.

 Metformin may stimulate ovulation in a premenopausal woman and may increase the risk of unintended pregnancy.
 Talk to your doctor about your risk.

-You should not breastfeed while using Trijardy XR.
+Do not breastfeed while you are taking Trijardy XR.

 How should I take Trijardy XR?